DavidCWQ/DD2443-LAB1-Java-Concurrency-Basics/REPORT.md

 java  Main
 ```
 > This implementation may lead to a deadlock situation because each philosopher attempts to acquire the left chopstick first, and then the right chopstick.
 If all philosophers pick up their left chopstick simultaneously, they will all wait indefinitely for the right chopstick, causing a deadlock.
+> The more philosophers there are, the lower the probability of them getting blocked, because it would require all of them to request the lock at the same time.
+> The Java ThreadMXBean interface appears to work well for automatically detecting deadlocks and identifying their causes.

 ### B. Solution Implementation
 Source files:
 - `task5/MainB.java` (main file)